mildred/sqlemail.nim/README.md

 ### Immediate TODO ###

+- display articles in a group
+- display vote result for articles in a group
 - rework how articles are working, possibly rename articles to posts:
     - articles is a list of paragraphs
     - articles have an author (group_guid + local_user_id)